 Finding and Applying for Healthcare Education Grants

 Most students have loans right away in the education process.
 But, how many get grants?
 That number needs to be much higher than it is.
 We at medicalfieldcareers.com want to tackle that issue.
-We offer our own scholarship, which you can apply for here and we want to cover the ins and outs of grants and why limiting student debt is really smart if you can do it.
+We offer our own scholarship, which you can apply for here, along with our Top 40 Healthcare School Scholarship as well here and we want to cover the ins and outs of grants and why limiting student debt is really smart if you can do it.
 Grants are designed in the United States today to assist students in paying for college when they cannot pay for school without taking out large amounts of loans.
 The average grant depends on financial status of the student.

 The percentage of grant dollars going to the lowest income students is about 42%.
 With all that said it is simple, apply for as many grants and scholarships as possible.
 Develop a process for applying and do your research.
 The worst that can happen is they say no. And most often that is in an email.
 So you have nothing to lose.
 All it take is a little time and some writing.